 2016 Feels Like It’s Taking Crazy Pills

-From David Bowie’s death to a publicized debate over the shape of the Earth, here’s a comprehensive list of all the crazy things that happened in January 2016.
+From Bowie’s death to a debate over the shape of the Earth, here are all the crazy things that happened in January 2016.

 By Jenna Ramsey, Seattle University